Archivist Workstation Processing Instructions

 • Attach the external hard drive or thumb drive to your workstation.

-• Note you may also need to update fields in individual SPEC object records at various points during processing.
+• You may need to update fields in SPEC object records at various points during processing.

-• Double-click the drive icon to display the drive folders in Windows Explorer.
+• Select the drive icon to display the drive folders in Windows Explorer.

 • The folders will have the following structure: